Sadickachuli/retraining-api/README.md

 - **Image Prediction API**: [https://recyclewiser-api.onrender.com/](https://recyclewiser-api.onrender.com/)
 - **Model Retraining API**: [https://wt-model-api.onrender.com/](https://wt-model-api.onrender.com/)

-These APIs can be used to interact with the water quality models for prediction and retraining purposes.
+These APIs can be used to interact with the waste classification model for prediction and water quality model for retraining purposes.

 ## Project Setup